-Soft x-rays are generally understood to be x-rays in the energy range 100-3,000 eV.
+Soft X-rays are generally understood to be X-rays in the energy range of 100-3,000 eV.
 They have insufficient energy to penetrate the beryllium window of a hard x-ray beamline but have energies higher than that of extreme ultraviolet light.
 Soft x-rays cover an energy range of importance for spectroscopic studies of many elements in the periodic table.
 They are well suited to characterising surfaces and near-surface interfacial layers.

-Synchrotron soft x-ray spectroscopy provides distinctive information for numerous research areas ranging from fundamental studies in solid state physics and nanotechnology to applied chemical problems in catalysis and coal combustion.
+Synchrotron soft x-ray spectroscopy provides distinctive information for numerous research areas ranging from fundamental studies in solid state physics and nanotechnology to applied chemical problems in catalysis and organic electronics.

 Earth and environmental sciences